 Suing for Truck Accident Injuries in Florida

-If you were injured in a truck accident, you may be able to take the truck driver and their employer, the trucking company, to court.
+If you suffered an injury in a truck accident, you might be able to take the truck driver and their employer, the trucking company, to court.
 While Florida rules may require you to file with your insurance company for some accidents, many Florida 18-wheeler accidents come with serious injuries that qualify you to take your case to court instead.

 When you accept an insurance payout or settlement from the at-fault party, you may limit the damages you are entitled to.
 Taking your case to court could entitle you to full damages on your case.
 This is especially helpful if you are suing for the death of a loved one rather than your own injuries.

 Call Our Miami Truck Accident Lawyer for a Free Legal Consultation

 For help understanding the best way to get compensation on your case and where your injury settlement money is if you’ve already filed, contact Miami personal injury lawyer Prosper Shaked today.
 Prosper Shaked Accident Injury Attorneys PA represents victims and their families and fights at-fault truck drivers and trucking companies to get you the compensation you need.
-To schedule a free consultation on your case, call us at (305) 694-2676 today.
+Call us at (305) 694-2676 today to schedule a free consultation on your case or fill out our confidential contact form.